3ricsonn/pyditor/README.md

-A smale PDF-editor writen in python using TKinter for the GUI
+A small PDF-editor written in python using TKinter for the GUI